Marina1906/vanilla-Functions/README.md

 This tiny app helps you to find github user.
-Combining fetch function and arrays specified users are rendered # vanilla-Functions
+Combining fetch function and arrays specified users are rendered # vanilla-Functions Rendering user from array
+Fetching data about user